mesosphere/dcos-jenkins-service/docs/docs/builds.md

 # Configuring Builds

-DCOS runs everything inside Docker by default.
+DC/OS runs everything inside Docker by default.
 This is to minimise dependencies on the underlying host operating system and to allow for maximum resilience in the case of a host failing.

-When using Jenkins on DCOS, the Mesos scheduler creates new Jenkins slaves that run as Mesos tasks within a Docker container.
+When using Jenkins on DC/OS, the Mesos scheduler creates new Jenkins slaves that run as Mesos tasks within a Docker container.
 Builds that the user configures are then run inside the same container.
 Since many builds typically involve steps that invoke the Docker utility, e.g. `docker build` or `docker push`, we